joey-david/gpt-2/README.md

 - [Language Models are Unsupervised Multitask Learners](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) (GPT-2 paper)
 - [The Illustrated GPT-2](http://jalammar.github.io/illustrated-gpt2/) (Architecture explanation)

-## 🤝 Contributing

-Feel free to contribute improvements:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 📄 License

 This project is open source and available under the MIT License.

-## 🙏 Acknowledgments

-- **Charles Dickens**: For the incredible corpus of text
-- **Project Gutenberg**: For providing free access to classic literature
-- **OpenAI**: For the GPT-2 architecture and research
-- **PyTorch Team**: For the excellent deep learning framework

----

-*"It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness..."* - Charles Dickens

-Happy generating! 🎉